TrainTheTrainer/ELIXIR-EXCELERATE-TtT/README.md

 ##

 **Purpose**
-ELIXIR-SI, in cooperation with the ELIXIR Train-The-Trainer subtask, will hold a Train the Trainer (TtT) event in connection with an "Introduction to the Linux command line" session.
+ELIXIR-SI, in cooperation with the ELIXIR Train-The-Trainer subtask, will hold a Train the Trainer (TtT) event in connection with an "Introduction to the Linux command line" short course.

-The learning objectives of the course consist of exploring, discussing and understanding four main themes:
+The learning objectives of the first two days of the course (Mon, 28th and Tue, 29th) consist of exploring, discussing and understanding four main themes:

 * [Learning principles and how they apply to training](./TtT_session_1.md)
 * [Training techniques that can be used to enhance learner engagement and participation] (./TtT_session_2.md)
 * [Session, course, and materials design] (./TtT_session_3.md)
 * [Assessment and feedback in training] (./TtT_session_4.md)

-The following day (Wednesday, 30th November) TtT participants will be able to act as observers and training assistants, and will attend an end-of-the-day recapitulation meeting where the effectiveness of the methods is assessed and discussed.
-They will be asked to prepare reports as assignments, to be returned in the two weeks after the course.
+The following day (Wednesday, 30th November) TtT participants will act as observers and training assistants in a Linux session, and will attend an end-of-the-day recapitulation meeting where the effectiveness of the methods is assessed and discussed.
+They will be asked to prepare a report as assignments, to be returned in the two weeks after the course.

 > ### Learning outcomes
 > * Learners can tell which learning principles a good trainer should have in mind